-Status of recommendations
+Status of outstanding recommendations

 The Committee's reports (and those of the predecessor Standing Committee on Crown Corporations) contain recommendations, some of which take more than one year to implement.
 Each year, we follow up and report on their status.

-The Government has not implemented three recommendations included in our last update (see our 2006 Report - Volume 1, Chapter 14).
-The Exhibit lists these and four new recommendations outstanding as at December 31, 2006 that the Committee has concurred with.
+Either in a chapter relevant to the Crown corporation or in the exhibit below, we provide an update of the status of the Committee's outstanding recommendations--that is, recommendations that the Government has not yet fully implemented.
 We encourage the Government to implement these recommendations.